3. API Reference¶

 The constructors throw a

-doesn’t succeed.DDS::Streams::StreamsException { out const char *message; out DDS::ReturnCode_t id }The message contains a description of the error.
+StreamsExceptionif an error occurs.
+The application may catch these exceptions to detect when creation of aStreamDataReaderdoesn’t succeed.DDS::Streams::StreamsException { out const char *message; out DDS::ReturnCode_t id }The message contains a description of the error.
 The

-field contains a DDS error code that represents the error condition.
+idfield contains a DDS error code that represents the error condition.

 Detailed Description